 I have been studying the science of global warming with a passion since the late 1970s and earned a degree in Environmental Science in 1992.

 A Blue Ocean Event (BOE) is probably something you’ve never heard of, but in just a few years it will be the biggest story that everyone is talking about.
-A Blue Ocean Event is when the Arctic Ocean changes from being covered in ice year-round and reflecting most of the sunlight that impacts it back into space to being mostly ice-free blue water for a period of time during the warm season (May till October), which will cause it to absorb most of the sunlight that impacts it.
+A BOE is when the Arctic Ocean changes from being covered in ice year-round and reflecting most of the sunlight that impacts it back into space to being mostly ice-free blue water for a period of time during the warm season (May through October), which will cause it to absorb most of the sunlight that impacts it.

 Why Does a Blue Ocean Event Matter?

 Why would the annual melting of Arctic Ocean ice matter and why should you care?
 Because once a Blue Ocean Event starts occurring in the Arctic Ocean during each warm season, the Earth’s atmosphere will warm up even faster than it is currently warming.
 This rapid warming will have major impacts on Earth’s climate that humans rely upon for stability to grow food and survive.

 Blue water, which is dark, absorbs more sunlight than white ice, due to the fact that darker colors naturally absorb more sunlight than lighter colors, a phenomenon known as the “albedo effect.”
 The additional solar radiation being absorbed will heat up the Arctic region even faster than it is already warming, causing less ice to form during the cold season and additional ice to melt during the following warm season, which will extend the length of BOEs with each passing warm season.